Kevinxy00/MatPlotLib_DataChallenge/Pymaceuticals/README.md

 #***Scatter plot using line plot with markers just like in example
 ### makePlot == graphs a pivot table with (index==Timepoint) & (column==a specific drug)
 def makePlot(table):
-    #Get a different marker/dot for each drug
+    #Get 10 different markers/dots for each drug
     mark_list = ["x", "s", "o", "v", "^", "<", ">", "D", "*", "P"]
     markNum = 0
     #get standard error of the mean